The ISPAs Rules and General Information

 Entrants must be an ISP or a company offering mass web site hosting to customers.
 Entrants for this category are given a file that they will place on a server

-Best Rural, Best Business, Best Ultrafast & Best Consumer ISPs
+Best Rural, Best Business, Best Infrastructure & Best Consumer ISPs

 Entrants for the Best Consumer ISP category must offer services of at least 30 Mbps.